An Introduction: Australian Shepherd Temperament

 Dry food is a top pick for most dog owners because it is easy to store and keeps your dog’s teeth clean.
 Frozen food is another good option and is generally a combination of raw meat and vegetables.

 The Australian Shepherds have a unique character.
 They adore their owners and try to please them all the time.
-But they will not tolerate bad attitude from the owner.
+But they will not tolerate a bad attitude from the owner.
 Avoid shouting or physically punishing the Aussie.
 Remember that the calmer you are, the quicker you will achieve positive results with your dog.

 Introduce your puppy to new smells, sounds and sights gradually.
 Give the Aussie enough time to get used to different situations.